iamdanielgreen/we-ll_build_a_ladder/process/level-ideas.md

 ### "We'll Grow Togehter"

-**(31/07/2025, 12:XX)**

-One player is a pot plant, the other is the sun.
+**(31/07/2025, 12:XX)** One player is a pot plant, the other is the sun.
 The two must line up, at which point the sun will shine light on the plant.
 At this point, the players win/the level is solved.
 - Holding Hands: With both players pressing the Hands input, the plant will grow taller as the light shines on them.

+**(07/09/2025, 13:35)** Level roughly prototyped using repurposed layout and assets from "We'll Take Action".
+Needs timing mechanic from "We'll Share Silence" to create win condition, but in principle fairly straightforward to execute.

+NOTE: If *holding hands* is implemented in this level, obviously there's no logical way these two characters physically touch, so the Holding Hands Collider is moot.
+Could still have conditional state change (like hearts over their heads?) that signals to players that this ability still works.

 ### "We'll Take The Win"